JoshuaJFHolloway/Drover/README.md

 #### General

 I did not have enough time to make it bug free.
 Async JS is the crux of the issue.
-There are some occasions where the app will crash because it checks 'if' statements before the API has been called.
-This is something I will fix.
-I just need to make sure the code runs the API first and before anything else and that would solve the issue.
 Knowing the best react way to do this would be really helpful.

 #### Tags